Kong/charts/charts/kong/README.md

 Kong Enterprise 2.3+ can run with or without a license.
 If you wish to run 2.3+ without a license, you can skip this step and leave `enterprise.license_secret` unset.
+In this case only a limited subset of features will be available.
 Earlier versions require a license.

 If you have paid for a license, but you do not have a copy of yours, please contact Kong Support.
 Once you have it, you will need to store it in a Secret: